thisislawatts/example-jobs/Staff Product Manager, Snyk Open Source.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">Make good product decisions in an incomplete business context of cost, value, risk, and opportunity.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Work collaboratively, communicate proactively, take a team-first mind-set, and skillfully give and receive difficult feedback when necessary</span></li>
 <li style="font-weight: 400;">Have a proven track record of delivering SaaS products to market from business case through to GTM and successful customer adoption</li>
 <li style="font-weight: 400;">Are customer obsessed!
-Have in-depth understanding of how successful developer/user experience are defined and <span>have a passion for understanding developers - their capabilities, needs, and how they work</span></li>
+Have in-depth understanding of how successful developer/user experience are defined and have a passion for understanding developers - their capabilities, needs, and how they work</li>
 <li style="font-weight: 400;">Have a keen ability to synthesize a mass of data including market research, user feedback and asks, industry standards and general trends and then translating this into experience strategy and roadmap</li>
 <li style="font-weight: 400;">Are comfortable influencing and leading with a wide range of different internal stakeholders, from internal engineers to executives</li>
 <li style="font-weight: 400;">Have excellent written and verbal communication skills in English, and enjoy helping others to learn new things</li>